Panicked refugees pour out of Pakistan's troubled North Waziristan

 Officials in Bannu and nearby areas have registered 70,000 refugees, but the number is likely to rise as more people trickle out of North Waziristan.

-The government has set up camps and refugee registration centres to control the flow, but some people said they would not use state facilities for fear of Taliban retribution.
+The government has set up camps and refugee registration centers to control the flow, but some people said they would not use state facilities for fear of Taliban retribution.

-"The Taliban have their informants everywhere, even at the registration centres and government departments," said Abdul Wasey, 32, who described himself as a science student.
+"The Taliban have their informants everywhere, even at the registration centers and government departments," said Abdul Wasey, 32, who described himself as a science student.

 "That is why we would rather die than receive any help from the government."